 La Nouvelle Seine (The New Seine) is a theatre, café and restaurant on a ship that is anchored on the Left Bank of the Seine, just across from Notre-Dame.

-I don’t know how they got permission to anchor here, but it’s a fantastic setting, just across from 3, quai de Montebello with a great view of the cathedral.
+I don’t know how they got permission to anchor here, but it’s a fantastic setting, at number 3, quai de Montebello, with a great view of the cathedral.

 The front half of the ship is a small café, which is somewhat grotty in a nautical sort of way, but of course it also has a great view of the cathedral.